pjcv89/fasttext_inference/README.md

 spark-submit inference_mapp.py --input-file data/input.parquet --output-file data/output.parquet --multi-pred
 ```

-### b) Using the Jupyter notebook
+### b) Using the Jupyter notebooks

 You can execute:
 ```bash
 docker run --name inference -p 8080:8888 -v $PWD:/fasttext_inference fasttext_inference:0.1
 ```
 Jupyter will be launched and you can go to [http://localhost:8080/](http://localhost:8080/).
 You should copy the token displayed in the command line and paste it in the jupyter welcome page.
-You will be able to see the files contained in this repo., including the notebook, which you can open to start executing code.
+You will be able to see the files contained in this repo., including the `/notebooks` folder, which you can open to start executing the notebooks.

 ## Files and folders